Omega International Associates: Training centers

 Omega International brings individuals from across Central Asian nations and around the world to participate and share in The Launch.
-The training programs are designed to provide people with the skills and knowledge necessary to start their own businesses in their homelands and is key to providing hope to the people of this region and helps repatriate displaced peoples.
+The training programs are designed to provide people with the skills and knowledge necessary to start their businesses in their homelands and are key to providing hope to the people of this region and help repatriate displaced peoples.

 GuideStar, a former information service specializing in reporting on U.S. nonprofit companies, awarded Omega International Associates the Bronze participation level through the GuideStar Exchange.